jeffjl74/ACT_Notes/README.md

 The plugin only searches the first section if there are un-accepted [replacement notes](#previous-note-replacement).

 ## Sharing Notes
-The `Copy to XML` menus allow sharing notes in ACT with other users of the plugin.
+The `Copy to XML` menus allow sharing notes in the game with other players using the plugin.
+The `Export to ZIP...` menu creates a ZIP file for the clicked zone or group.
+The `Import ZIP...` menu imports an exported file.
 The `Export RTF` menu allows exporting the notes out of ACT to a WordPad/MSWord file.
 The `Import RTF` imports an RTF file into the note for the selected folder.

 Right-click the group name in the tree to share a group.
 Right-click the zone name in the tree to share a zone.
 Right-click a mob name in the tree to share a mob.

+### Share In-Game
 The right-click menu offers a `Copy to XML` choice which only copies the selected item.
 For the group level, a note can only be shared if the player receiving the note already has a group with that same name.

 The right-click menu for groups and zones offers a `Copy Entire Group to XML` or `Copy Entire Zone to XML`.
 These add the selected item and all child items' notes to the dialog's share list.
 The received notes may get scrambled if the player(s) receiving multiple notes from these commands are not running plugin version 1.3 or newer, or if the sending player is not whitelisted by the receiver.
 If one or the other of those is not true, the best chance of success is for the receiver to accept the data from ACT's *Options, Configuration Import/Export, XML Share Snippets* yellow window in the order in the window from top to bottom.

-The notes are stored as Rich Text Format (RTF).
-This format provides the capability to change the font, color, bullets, etc, but adds overhead.

-Wordpad and Microsoft Word can also handle RTF files.
-To create an RTF file from ACT Notes, right-click a folder in the left-hand panel and choose `Export to RTF...`.
-The selected folder and all of its children (if any) will be exported.

-### Share Channel
+#### Share Channel
 For the first XML share in a zone, the plugin guesses whether you are likely in a group or raid from the selected zone name and chooses the supposed prefix, `/g` or `/r`.
 This can be changed by selecting the appropriate button.
 To paste in a different channel, use the `custom` choice.
 For example, if you wanted to paste to the guild, you would select the `custom` button and enter `/gu` in the textbox.
 The selected prefix is saved for each group and zone.

-### Note Segmenting
+#### Note Segmenting
 EQII can only paste around 250 characters at a time in a chat window, and allows about 1000 characters per line and 16 lines in a macro.
 Even a small shared note requires multiple sections.

 The plugin automatically breaks a note into appropriate sharable sizes.

-There are two methods for sharing a note.
+There are two methods for sharing a note in-game.
 The first method is similar to how a trigger is shared in ACT.
 The second method uses EQII macros.

 The plugin searches for an EQII game window when it opens the share dialog.
 If a game window is found, the dialog shows the macro command list by default.
 The clipboard copy list can be shown by pressing the __[Copy]__ button.